If you have looked for reviews of survey sites, it is very likely you have come across the Survey Police website.

-The downsides of SurveyPolice is one of the reasons I initially decided to start this website and blog.
+The downsides of SurveyPolice and many similar sites is one of the reasons I initially decided to start this website and blog.

 When I first started to look into making money by taking surveys, I found it was very hard to find any in-depth info.

 There are many sites with superficial lists that are just meant to push the panel that pays them the highest commission.
-Some of them even tries to promote scam sites just to make a higher commissions.
+Some of them even try to promote scam sites just to make higher commissions.

-Then there are sites like Survey Police that gives a lot of info, and only promotes legit opportunities.
-I appreciate this, and must say Survey Police are one of the best sites like this.
+Then there are sites like Survey Police that give a lot of info, and only promote legit opportunities.
+I appreciate this and must say Survey Police is one of the best sites like this.

 I, however, felt that there was also the need to create an alternative to all these sites, and I, therefore, created PaidFromSurveys.com, where I try to focus on quality over quantity, and gives as much in-depth info as possible from an actual user perspective.

-I am not saying Survey Police is a bad site to use, because it definitely is not.
-It depends on what you are looking for, and in my experiences it has some downsides and lacks some info that many people want and are looking for.
+I am not saying Survey Police is a bad site to use because it definitely is not.
+It depends on what you are looking for, and in my experience, it has some downsides and lacks some info that many people want and are looking for.

 I think it is clear by now that Survey Police is a legit site.

 In my opinion, it, however, has some flaws and unless you really want to leave reviews on the site, there is no need to join the site as a member.

 I, in general, do not like sites where you are more or less forced to join to get info about survey sites (an example is Panel Place), as I think this should be easily available and should not be hidden behind a login.